jcoreio/redux-features/README.md

 ## Server-side rendering

 Loading features during SSR, and then again on the client, when bootstrapping, takes a bit of extra effort.
-There are two options:
+There are various options:
+* One-pass rendering:
   * Manually dispatch `loadFeature` actions applicable to the requested route.
+  * Dispatch `loadFeature` actions in `react-router` v2/v3 hooks like `getComponent`, `getIndexRoute`, etc.
-* Do two-pass rendering:
+* Two-pass rendering:
   * Create the store with a middleware that keeps track of `loadFeature` promises
   * Render the app in your first pass with components that dispatch the applicable `loadFeature` events (e.g.
     `featureLoader`s from `react-redux-features`